launchcodedev/app-config/docs/guide/node/api-reference.md

 title: API Reference
 ---

+All of these are probably better described in TypeScript.
+Check out type files for more!

+---

 `loadConfig(Options?)`: Read and validate configuration.
 Fills in the `config` export.

 `config` & default export: The single instance of loaded configuration, accessible after `loadConfig`.